seung-lab/cloud-files/README.md

 pip install cloud-files[test] # to enable testing with pytest
 ```

 If you run into trouble installing dependenies, make sure you're using at least Python3.6 and you have updated pip.
-Some dependencies require manylinux2010 or manylinux2014 binaries which earlier versions of pip do not search for.
+On Linux, some dependencies require manylinux2010 or manylinux2014 binaries which earlier versions of pip do not search for.
+MacOS, Linux, and Windows are supported platforms.

 ### Credentials